-Sex differences in return to work for cancer survivorsFebruary 1st, 2013 in Cancer /
+Sex differences in return to work for cancer survivorsFebruary 1, 2013 in Medicine & Health / Cancer

 (HealthDay)—Significant differences have been identified in the return-to-work (RTW) process for male and female cancer survivors, according to research published online Jan.
 28 in the Journal of Clinical Oncology.